Goedele Liekens: Initial television career

 Whilst working for TV and radio, Liekens specialized as Psychologist by studying Family and Sexologist Sciences at the Medical Faculty Catholic University of Leuven, where she graduated in 2003.
 From 1992 until 1996, she closely worked at Rutgers, an international centre of expertise on Sexual and Reproductive Health and Rights (SRHR) at The Hague, as a policy advisor and sexologist.
-Later on she worked privately as a therapist and counselor.

-She continued her walk of fame internationally, applying her academic expertise within the world of media and television.
-She presented the taboo-challenging call-in radio show named De Lieve Lust (The Sweet Desire) on National Public Radio (Studio Brussel) from 1991 until 1997, she presented a celebrated call-in TV show Vanavond niet schat (Not tonight, honey, 94-97 VTM) in Belgium and more or less the same show in the Netherlands Let's talk about sex, SBS6 95–97) That same year, she produced the video series Sex, love and desire, a self-help video series on the most common sexual disfunctions.
+Later, she worked privately as a therapist and counselor.
+She continued her international career in the media, combining her academic expertise with television and radio.
+From 1991 to 1997, she presented the taboo-challenging call-in radio show De Lieve Lust (The Sweet Desire) on National Public Radio (Studio Brussel).
+She also hosted the popular call-in television show Vanavond niet, schat (Not Tonight, Honey) on VTM in Belgium from 1994 to 1997, as well as a similar program in the Netherlands, Let's Talk About Sex, on SBS6 from 1995 to 1997.
+In 1997, she produced Sex, Love and Desire, a self-help video series addressing common sexual dysfunctions.

 UNFPA

-In 1999 Kofi Annan appointed Liekens a (honorary) Goodwill Ambassador for the United Nations Population Fund (UNFPA).
+In 1999 Kofi Annan appointed Liekens an (honorary) Goodwill Ambassador for the United Nations Population Fund (UNFPA).
 She has traveled the world since then to advocate Sexual and Reproductive Health Rights (SRHR) with issues such as safe motherhood, women's empowerment, birth control, the challenge of vaginal fistulas, early marriage and the amelioration of sexual education in developing countries.
 In 2001, she visited Botswana to observe and to witness the consequences of HIV.
 She reported these observations at a UN conference and the European Parliament.
 A year later, she travelled to Afghanistan to contribute the reproductive health of Afghan women.
 She made a series of documentaries on those topics Strong Women, 14 episodes broadcast on national commercial TV (VTM).